| Stretch: |

 - Kinsman Creek enters on the left, across from Sambo Gulch on right.

-- Scott River enters on the left, adding considerably to the flow.
+- Scott River enters on the left, adding to the flow.

 - Class III- rapid at the mouth of Tom Martin Creek; stay right.

-- Sara Totten Campground and river access on the left.
-This is the
+- Sarah Totten Campground and river access on the left bank.

 - 49.4